Advanced Surgery

 What is involved in the procedure?

-The operation is done under general anaesthetic, then 2 small holes are made in the midline of the abdomen – for comparison a standard open bitch spay hole might be 4-6cm or sometimes bigger for larger dogs.
+We operate under general anaesthesia, and two small holes are made in the midline of the abdomen.
+Comparatively, a standard open bitch spay incision may be 4-6cm or sometimes larger for larger dogs.

 The holes allow us to insert:

-* Videoscope (camera) – to be able to look around the abdomen
+* Videoscope (camera) – to view the abdomen

-* Vessel sealer – which is used to cauterise the ovarian attachments and cut them away.
+* Vessel sealer – to cauterise the ovarian attachments and cut them away.

-The ovaries are removed and the tiny wounds are closed with internal dissolving stitches meaning that lampshade “Buster” collars are usually unnecessary.
+We remove the ovaries, and the tiny wounds are closed with internal dissolving stitches, meaning that lampshade “Buster” collars are usually unnecessary.

 How do I care for my dog after the procedure?